Knowing and finding love

 And now, this love needs to flow.
 Jesus commands us to love one-another.
 He wants us to enjoy the flow of love that begins in heaven, pours out in his own flesh, embraces us, and then emboldens us to love.

 In this way, Jesus has opened up to us the secret of his joy.
-And this is the joy he is giving to us now.
-It’s flowing to us, and through us, and out into the world.
+This is the joy he wants to share with us now.
+And this is the joy he wants us to take into the world.

 Third, let’s enjoy Christ’s victory (16:20-22; 20:20)